Optimal stable Ornstein-Uhlenbeck regression: Introduction

-In the present stable-noise setup, we will show that the model is uniformly locally asymptotically mixed normal (LAMN), and also that the likelihood equation has a root which is asymptotically efficient in the classical sense.
-Besides, we will provide a way to provide an asymptotically efficient estimator through a suboptimal yet very simple preliminary estimator, which enables us to bypass computationally demanding numerical optimization of the likelihood function involving the $\beta$-stable density.
+First, in Section \ref{sec:likelihood.asymptotics}, we will show that the model is locally asymptotically mixed normal (LAMN) at $\tz\in\Theta$, and also that the likelihood equation has a root that is asymptotically efficient in the classical sense of Haj\'{e}k-Le Cam-Jeganathan.

-We will show that, unlike the case of ARX time-series models and the Gaussian OU models, it does not matter that if the model is ergodic or not.
 The asymptotic results presented here are uniformly valid in a single manner over any compact subset of the parameter space $\Theta$.
-In particular, the sign of the autoregressive parameter $\lam_0$ is no longer important, which in turn implies that the conventional unit-root problem (see \cite{SamKni09} and the references therein) is not relevant here at all.
+In particular, the sign of the autoregressive parameter $\lam_0$ does not matter, revealing that (i) the results can be described in a unified manner regardless of whether the model is ergodic or not, and also that (ii) the conventional unit-root problem (see \cite{SamKni09} and the references therein) is not relevant here at all; this is in sharp contrast to the case of ARX time-series models and the Gaussian OU models.
+Besides, in Section \ref{sec:efficient.estimator}, we will provide a way to provide an asymptotically efficient estimator through a suboptimal yet very simple preliminary estimator, which enables us to bypass not only computationally demanding numerical optimization of the likelihood function involving the $\beta$-stable density, but also possible multiple-root problem \cite[Section 7.3]{Leh99}.